xsc/invariant/README.md

 case, a set of all `:name` keys within `:declarations`.

-Then, `:targets` is used to find elements to verify, running `:verify` on every single one – here, we ensure that every variable name within `:body` is contained in our previously generated set.
+Then, `:targets` is used to find elements to verify, running `:verify` on every single one.
+Here, we ensure that every variable `:name` within `:body` is contained in our previously generated set.

 Let's see it in action: